alfonsomestre/WA/readme.md

 ## TODO

 1. Get the weather by city
-2. Change the first UIPageControl point to the gps image
+2. Change the first UIPageControl point for the gps image
+3. Manage changes in GPS policy for Weather changes

 ## Author
 alfonsomestre, [alfonso.mestre4@gmail.com](mailto:alfonso.mestre4@gmail.com)